 Mid-summer.
-A time of miserable heat and humidity, well, typically, and vegetables ripe enough to pick from the garden.
-While our temperatures have been mild, our garden has grown plenty of tomatoes and zucchini ready to pick.
+A time of miserable heat and humidity, and vegetables ripe enough to pick from the garden.
+While our temperatures have been unusually mild, our garden has grown plenty of tomatoes and zucchini ready to pick.
 The challenge has been how to use all this extra produce.

 Earlier this week, I made a fresh tomato sauce and turned a zucchini into pasta and on another night I made my cheesy zucchini rice.
 Despite that, I still have lots of zucchini (and tomatoes) left!